-Students must contact the Dean of Students to request an application to return from a medical leave of absence, with sufficient advance notice to complete the application and approval process before the beginning of the semester in which the student wishes to return.
+Students must contact the Dean of Students to request a return from a voluntary medical leave of absence.
+This contact should be made with sufficient notice to complete the application and approval process before the beginning of the semester in which the student wishes to return.
 The Dean of Students or designee considers the approval of return from leave, and may consult with the Counseling and Wellness Center, other relevant professionals and/or campus administrators, before recommending or approving the leave.
 The student must receive approval to return from leave before registering for courses or applying for on-campus residence for the semester.

-The application to return must include supporting documentation from the student's treating medical or mental health professional, providing evidence that the health condition has been addressed and that the student is capable of resuming study and functioning safely as a member of the University community.
-Depending on the individual circumstances of the medical leave, the student may be asked to provide additional documentation concerning the nature and duration of treatment, recommendations for ongoing care once the student has returned from leave, or to provide releases to the Counseling and Wellness Center to allow communication with treatment providers, the Dean of Students, and/or the Behavioral Intervention Team, regarding the student's safe return to campus.
+The request to return must include supporting documentation from the student's treating medical or mental health professional, providing evidence that the health condition has been addressed and that the student is capable of resuming study and functioning safely as a member of the University community.
+Depending on the individual circumstances of the voluntary medical leave, the student may be asked to provide additional documentation concerning the nature and duration of treatment, recommendations for ongoing care once the student has returned from leave, or to provide releases to the Counseling and Wellness Center to allow communication with treatment providers, the Dean of Students, and/or the Behavioral Intervention Team, regarding the student's safe return to campus.